-Click the Received (RX) link in the Packets folder of the Monitoring menu to view the following graph of packets received on the Switch.
+To view this window, click Monitoring > Packets > Received (RX) to view the following graph of packets received on the Switch.

-Figure 8- 3.
+Figure 8- 4.
 Rx Packets Analysis window (line graph for Bytes and Packets)

 To view the Received Packets Table, click the link View Table, which will show the following table: